Orlando Arcia Preview, Player Props: Braves vs. Cubs

 - The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 18th in MLB.

-- The Cubs' 4.14 team ERA ranks 15th across all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.15).

-- The Cubs give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Cubs pitchers combine to allow 173 home runs (1.1 per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.